BS7858 Security Vetting

 Who oversees the regulation and updates of BS7858?

-The BSI Group (British Standards Institution) oversees the creation, regulation, and updating of BS7858 along with other British Standards.
+The BSI Group (British Standards Institution) oversees the creation, regulation, and updating of this standard along with other British Standards.
 They ensure that it reflects current best practices and legal requirements related to security screening.

 Are there any specific sectors where adherence to BS7858 is considered essential?